How I Travel 10x Per Year With a Full Time Job

 I once saw someone say that going to Miami is “basic”.
 I found this to be very ignorant because I’ve been all over the world and Miami is still one of my favorite places to go.
 I’ve been to Miami 7 times and plan to go again this year.
 Traveling doesn’t have to be a 20 hour flight to south east Asia.
 There are countless cities in the world to see, tons of cheap flights and even road trips that can be taken.
 I took a road trip from New York to Washington D.C. with my sister and we had a great time.
 These types of trips are equally significant as that long flight to Thailand.
 It’s all about managing your priorities, finances and time.

 Travel is a passion of mine and because I love it so much, I make it happen.
 Now I know my situation is unique and may not apply to everyone.
 But I hope this gives everyone a bit of insight on how I manage travel.
-Feel free to drop a comment on this post if you feel I missed something.
+Feel free to add a comment on this post if you have any other pointers.